Datto’s Rapid Rollback: The Ultimate Guide to Becoming a Master

-Whenever data has been lost or destroyed, having access to a variety of data recovery methods is crucial for ensuring you can restore the files as quickly as possible.
-Every type of data loss calls for a slightly different type of recovery – and those options can vary depending on the backup solution you use.
-So it’s important to use the right method for the situation.
-In this post, we look at one method from Datto known as Rapid Rollback.
+When it comes to data loss or destruction, having access to a variety of data recovery methods is absolutely crucial.
+We understand that every type of data loss requires a slightly different approach to recovery, and the options available may vary depending on the backup solution you use.
+That’s why it’s essential to choose the right method for the situation at hand.
+In this post, we’re excited to introduce you to one such method from Datto called Rapid Rollback.

 Available on the Datto SIRIS, ALTO, NAS and Cloud Continuity for PCs, Rapid Rollback enables you to quickly restore large swaths of data that have recently been modified or deleted.
 It’s an innovative recovery method that is especially useful during ransomware attacks, as it eliminates the need for more time-consuming and disruptive recoveries.